kianwoon/ai_projects_sys_monitoring/readme.md

    - Make sure you're logged into WhatsApp Web in your default browser
    - The first time you run the script, you may need to scan the QR code
    - If messages aren't sending, try increasing the `wait_time` parameter in the code
+6. **Service Matching**:
+   - Service names are matched case-insensitively
+   - Special characters are removed for matching
+   - If a service doesn't match any configuration, default recipients are used

 ## License